R. MARK ISAAC

 Member of the Academic Advisory Board of the Goldwater Institute

 FLORIDA STATE --- 2001 and subsequent

-Selection Committee Member for the Robert O. Lawson Award (2016)
+Selection Committee Member for the Robert O. Lawton Award (2016)

 Faculty Fellow, Sigma Phi Epsilon fraternity,